syncfusion-content/windowsforms-docs/WindowsForms/RibbonControlAdv/Mini-ToolBar.md

 //Create all the controls required for mini toolbar private MiniToolBar miniToolBar1;
-private ToolStripPanelItem minitoolbarPanelItem;
+private ToolStripPanelItem miniToolBarPanelItem;
-private ToolStripPanelItem minitoolbarPanelItem1;
+private ToolStripPanelItem miniToolBarPanelItem1;
-private ToolStripButton increasefontButton;
+private ToolStripButton increaseFontButton;
-private ToolStripButton decreasefontButton;
+private ToolStripButton decreaseFontButton;
-private ToolStripPanelItem minitoolbarPanelItem2;
+private ToolStripPanelItem miniToolBarPanelItem2;
 private ToolStripButton boldButton;
 private ToolStripButton italicButton;
 private ToolStripButton underlineButton;
 private ToolStripSplitButton highlightSplitButton;
-private ToolStripSplitButton fontcolorSplitButton;
+private ToolStripSplitButton fontColorSplitButton;
 private ToolStripSplitButton bulletsSplitButton;
 private ToolStripSplitButton numbersSplitButton;
-private ToolStripComboBoxEx fontstyleComboBox;
+private ToolStripComboBoxEx fontStyleComboBox;
-private ToolStripComboBoxEx fontsizeComboBox;
+private ToolStripComboBoxEx fontSizeComboBox;

 this.miniToolBar1 = new Syncfusion.Windows.Forms.Tools.MiniToolBar();
-this.minitoolbarPanelItem = new Syncfusion.Windows.Forms.Tools.ToolStripPanelItem();
+this.miniToolBarPanelItem = new Syncfusion.Windows.Forms.Tools.ToolStripPanelItem();
-this.minitoolbarPanelItem1 = new Syncfusion.Windows.Forms.Tools.ToolStripPanelItem();
+this.miniToolBarPanelItem1 = new Syncfusion.Windows.Forms.Tools.ToolStripPanelItem();
-this.fontstyleComboBox = new Syncfusion.Windows.Forms.Tools.ToolStripComboBoxEx();
+this.fontStyleComboBox = new Syncfusion.Windows.Forms.Tools.ToolStripComboBoxEx();
-this.fontsizeComboBox = new Syncfusion.Windows.Forms.Tools.ToolStripComboBoxEx();
+this.fontSizeComboBox = new Syncfusion.Windows.Forms.Tools.ToolStripComboBoxEx();
-this.increasefontButton = new System.Windows.Forms.ToolStripButton();
+this.increaseFontButton = new System.Windows.Forms.ToolStripButton();
-this.decreasefontButton = new System.Windows.Forms.ToolStripButton();
+this.decreaseFontButton = new System.Windows.Forms.ToolStripButton();
-this.minitoolbarPanelItem2 = new Syncfusion.Windows.Forms.Tools.ToolStripPanelItem();
+this.miniToolBarPanelItem2 = new Syncfusion.Windows.Forms.Tools.ToolStripPanelItem();
 this.boldButton = new System.Windows.Forms.ToolStripButton();
 this.italicButton = new System.Windows.Forms.ToolStripButton();
 this.underlineButton = new System.Windows.Forms.ToolStripButton();
 this.highlightSplitButton = new System.Windows.Forms.ToolStripSplitButton();
-this.fontcolorSplitButton = new System.Windows.Forms.ToolStripSplitButton();
+this.fontColorSplitButton = new System.Windows.Forms.ToolStripSplitButton();
 this.bulletsSplitButton = new System.Windows.Forms.ToolStripSplitButton();
 this.numbersSplitButton = new System.Windows.Forms.ToolStripSplitButton();